joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-2.md

 ## Why SQLite?

 For a tutorial like this, SQLite is perfect.
-There is zero setup — no server to install, no ports to configure, no Docker containers to spin up.
+There is zero setup.
+No server to install, no ports to configure, no Docker containers to spin up.
 It is just a file on disk.

 The best part is that sqlx's API is nearly identical across database backends.